-FDP_ACF.1.1/ The TSF shall enforce the Payment_SFP to objects based on the following: Payment_SFP Subjects: S.User Objects: D.Payment_Data (including S.User and S.Merchant Data), the SE (through a trusted channel) Security attributes: "User Authorization", "BioAuth AP", "Passcode_off" FDP_ACF.1.2/ The TSF shall enforce the following rules to determine if an operation among controlled sub- Payment_SFP jects and controlled o bjects is allowed: Export of D.P. ayment_Data with "User Authorization" set to "yes" to the SE is allowed if: S.User shows their intent to pay (double clicking the side button) S.User had be een successfully re-authenticated for transaction validation (FIA_UAU.6).
-FDP_ACF.1.3/ The TSF shall explicitl y authorise access of subjects to objects based on the following addi- Payment_SFP tional rules: none.
-FDP_ACF.1.4/ The TSF shall explicitl y deny access of subjects to objects based on the following additional Payment_SFP rules: "Passcode_off" ' is "enabled".
+FDP_ACF.1.1/ The TSF shall enforce the Payment_SFP to objects based on the following: Payment_SFP Subjects: S.User Objects: D.Payment_Data (including S.User and S.Merchant Data), the SE (through a trusted channel) Security attributes: "User Authorization", "BioAuth AP", "Passcode_off" FDP_ACF.1.2/ The TSF shall enforce t he following rules to determine if an operation among controlled Payment_SFP subjects and controlled objects is allowed: - Export of D.Payment_Data with "User Authorization" set to "yes" to the lowed if: objects is allowed: /ment_Data with "User Authorization" set to "yes" to the SE is al- S.User shows their intent to pay (using the gesture of activating the To sensor combined with successfully matching the user's fingerprint) - S.User had been successfully re-authenticated for transaction validation (FIA_UAU.6).
+FDP_ACF.1.3/ The TSF shall explicitly authorise access of subjects to objects based on the following ad- Payment_SFP ditional rules: none.
+The TSF shall explicitly deny access of subjects to objects based on the following addi- tional rules: "Passcode_off" is "enabled".
+FDP_ACF.1.4/ Payment_SFP